Breaching the light barrier without paradoxes: Naked singularities as tachyon source

 The divergence of the stress-energy tensor then reads

-Since, the stress-energy tensor is not conserved at the centre which can be interpreted as spontaneous creation of particles where in this case the particles being tachyons, hence, proving that naked singularities are natural tachyon source\footnote{Violation of conservation of stress-energy tensor was first physically interpreted as sponataneous creation of matter by Fred Hoyle\cite{hoyle1948new} and was used by him in his steady-state cosomological model. }.
+Since, the stress-energy tensor is not conserved at the centre, this can be interpreted as spontaneous creation of particles.
+This was the same interpretation used by Fred Hoyle \cite{hoyle1948new} to formulate his steady-state cosmological model.
+However, in this case, the particles being spontaneously created are tachyons.
+This proves that naked singularities are natural tachyon sources.
 Due to Einstein's equation, it also implies that

 which implies a violation of the Bianchi identities at the point where the naked singularity resides.
-This is not very surprising as such a violation also exists in the Swarzschild metric.
+This is not very surprising as such a violation also exists in the Schwarzschild metric.
 But there it is censored via an event horizon.